xbeat/Machine-Learning/README.md

 Introduction to Manim for Machine Learning

 Manim is a powerful animation library in Python, originally created by Grant Sanderson (3Blue1Brown) for mathematical animations.
 It has since evolved to become a versatile tool for creating high-quality animations, particularly useful in visualizing machine learning concepts.
 This slideshow will explore how Manim can be used to illustrate and explain various machine learning algorithms and concepts.

+## Understanding the Range of R-squared in Regression

+Understanding R-squared Range

+R-squared, also known as the coefficient of determination, measures the proportion of variance in the dependent variable explained by independent variables in regression analysis.
+The value ranges from 0 to 1, where 0 indicates no fit and 1 indicates perfect fit.

 ## Boosting Python Efficiency with Asynchronous Programming